 Why do I keep hearing commercials for and seeing new products containing increased protein?
 Is this the latest food fad?
 Why is the food industry intent on feeding us more and more processed sugar and high fructose corn syrup?
 Now they’ve resorted to hiding it behind high protein products?
 Intrigued, I read the nutritional information panel on a box of “Cheerios Protein Oats & Honey”.

-hmm… Let’s see..
-Serving size is 56 grams.
-Total protein is 7 grams.
+hmm… Let’s see… The serving size is 56 grams.
+The total protein is 7 grams.
 (Huh.
 8oz of milk has 8g.
 Maybe I should skip the cereal and just drink a pint of milk.)
-Total sugars is 16 grams.
+The total sugar is 16 grams.
 Woah!!
 Wait a minute!
-That’s more than twice as much sugar than protein!
+That’s more than twice as much sugar as protein!
 Nearly a third of this stuff is sugar!
 At least they don’t call it “High Fructose Corn Syrup” anymore.
 Now it’s just listed as sugar and corn syrup in the ingredient list.

 I know I’ve got enough carbs in my diet but how much protein do I really need in my diet?
 CDC recommends that 10–35% of your daily calories come from protein.
 Below are the Recommended Dietary Allowances (RDA) for different age groups.

 |Women ages 19 – 70+||46|

 |Men ages 19 – 70+||56|

 Breakfast: An 8-ounce serving of Greek yogurt has about 17 grams of protein

 Lunch: A serving of peanut butter has 8 grams

 Two slices of rye bread have 5 grams.

 Supper: A 6-ounce steak has about 77 grams